Windows in the Jungle

-Windows in the Jungle is the ninth studio album by the English rock band 10cc, released in 1983.
+Windows in the Jungle is a 1983 album by the English rock band 10cc, their ninth studio album since their debut, 10cc, in 1973.
+It was intended to be a concept album with a theme of love and life in the city, though band member and co-writer Eric Stewart felt they didn't achieve their goal because they felt pressured to write a hit single.
+The album was not a commercial or critical success, and the contract with Mercury Records ended, and the band wouldn't release another album for nine years.

-Background
+Production

-The album became a return to the roots for 10cc as all the songs on the album were written together by Eric Stewart and Graham Gouldman, some of which were extended pieces with complex arrangements ("24 Hours", "Taxi!
-Taxi!", "The Secret Life of Henry"), reminiscent of the "Une Nuit a Paris" and "Feel the Benefit" from the earlier albums, and based on the unifying concept of love and life in the city.
+The songs on the album were written together by Eric Stewart and Graham Gouldman, some of which were extended pieces with complex arrangements ("24 Hours", "Taxi!
+Taxi!", "The Secret Life of Henry"), reminiscent of the "Une Nuit a Paris" and "Feel the Benefit" from earlier albums.
+Liam Newton, author of the band's biography, The Worst Band in the World, says the album was intended to have a unifying concept of love and life in the city.

-The album also continued the formula established by the previous 10cc album Ten Out of 10 for which the band consisted of Eric Stewart and Graham Gouldman with other musicians taking part as session players, however again featuring long-time 10cc collaborators Rick Fenn and Stuart Tosh along with recent addition of Vic Emerson to the live lineup.
+As with the previous 10cc album, Ten Out of 10, the band consisted of Eric Stewart and Graham Gouldman with other musicians including long-time 10cc collaborators Rick Fenn and Stuart Tosh along with recent addition of Vic Emerson to the live lineup.
 However, the album marked the absence of Paul Burgess for the first time since 1977 Deceptive Bends.

 Windows in the Jungle was recorded in Strawberry Studios North, the first time 10cc recorded the album entirely there since 1976 How Dare You! as Strawberry Studios South was occupied at the beginning of the recording by The Moody Blues for the recording of The Present.